leotiger/grav-plugin-studioeditor/README.md

 ### ToDo

 - [x] Clean code base getting rid of tons of files not used
+- [x] Update underlying code base as many of the libs are quite old
 - [x] Enhance support of configuration options for the editor instance directly from Admin
 - [x] Implement additional markdown features